smartxworks/sunmao-ui/docs/en/00-what-is-sunmao-ui.md

 Although more and more people are becoming interested in low-code development, they still have some reservations.

-The most common concerns about low-code is a lack of flexibility and vendor lock-in.
+The most common concerns about low-code are a lack of flexibility and vendor lock-in.

 That is reasonable because no user wants to be told that they cannot implement certain features in their application or that they must rewrite the application when moving it off of a vendor's platform.